-(config vpn openvpn client openvpn_client1 surelink target 0)> where value is one of: any, both, ipv4, or ipv6.
+(config vpn openvpn client openvpn_client1 surelink target 0)>

 Set the alternate interface's IP version.
 This allows you to determine the alternate interface's status for a particular IP version.

 (config vpn openvpn client openvpn_client1 surelink target 0)> other_ip_version value (config vpn openvpn client openvpn_client1 surelink target 0)> where value is either up or down.
 For example, if other_status is set to down, but the alternate interface is determined to be up, then this test will fail.